 As you begin your college experience, a faculty advisor will help you with the important task of planning your education and will offer guidance.
 Just like a class instructor, the advisor can assist you in understanding the curriculum, identifying your strengths and weaknesses, setting your goals, and effectively utilizing the resources of Lawrence.
 Your Lawrence education can be most rewarding when you build a strong relationship with your advisor.
 In addition to an excellent education, you may gain a valued mentor.

 Students are required to declare majors and have advisors in their major department by the beginning of the junior year.
 There is a form you may get from the Registrar’s home page for that purpose.
-If you would like assistance in determining an appropriate advisor (if your major is in a department other than the one of your initial advisor), you should consult with the Dean for Student Academic Services.
+If you would like assistance in determining an appropriate advisor (if your major is in a department other than the one of your initial advisor), you should consult with the Dean of Academic Success.
 We recommend that sophomores have an advisor in their intended major prior to advance registration in the spring term.

 If you work with your advisor to advance your education and development, you should find your advisor continually helpful and responsive.
 Your advisor wishes to offer you good guidance and will help you decide among the various course and program options available as you meet general education requirements and pursue your academic interests.
 The advisor also will direct you to resources concerning such opportunities as study abroad, internships, and research possibilities.
 In addition, you must consult with your advisor not only about course selection or changes but also about any petitions for exceptions to academic regulations.

 Make an appointment (email is recommended) or use regular office hours.
 Advisors cannot be effective if students ask to have forms signed in the hall or between classes.
 Plan ahead for the meeting.
 Prepare a list of specific ideas or questions you wish to discuss.
 Identify your central concerns in the meeting.
 Be specific about the kind of advice you want.
 Ask questions and ask your advisor to question you.